IP Licence Agreement (Australia)

 An IP licence is also needed when a business wishes to commercialise IP in an overseas market without establishing a local presence — by appointing an international licensee, the IP owner can derive revenue while the licensee handles the local market.
 Similarly, a business seeking to expand domestically may grant state-specific or territory-specific licences to local operators.

 In all of these situations, a written IP Licence Agreement is essential to protect both parties.
 Without a written agreement, the scope of the licence, the royalty entitlement, and the rights of each party are uncertain and may give rise to expensive disputes.
-Australian courts apply the general principles of contract law together with specific provisions of the applicable IP legislation when resolving licence disputes, making a clear and comprehensive written agreement critical.
+Australian courts apply the general principles of contract law together with specific provisions of the applicable IP legislation when resolving licence disputes, making a clear and thorough written agreement critical.

 What to Include in Your IP Licence Agreement (Australia)